ppy/osu-wiki/wiki/Modding/en.md

 Open the beatmap's forum thread by clicking on `Web` then `This Beatmap's Thread`.
 From here, click the `Reply` button on the bottom-left to start your mod post.
-In this post, you should add a heading to denote the difficulty(ies) you are modding.
+In this post, you should add a heading to denote the difficulties you are modding.

 Next, open the song in the osu!client.
-You can choose any of the difficulties to start a mod but it is recommended to start with the easiest difficulty and continue with harder difficulties or vise versa.
+You can choose any of the difficulties to start a mod.

-Start by playing the selected difficulty in test mode.
+Before going to edit mode, play the difficulties you want to mod in solo mode.
 It is an important part of modding to play-test the difficulty as this allows you to understand whether or not certain [mapping techniques](/wiki/mapping_techniques) or patterns play well.
 You should also take note of anything doesn't feel right.